-OnePlus 5: Everything you need to know
+OnePlus 5: Release date, specs, and all you need to know

 If you’re thinking about holding off on a phone purchase because you’re waiting for the OnePlus 5, here’s what we’d recommend:

 If you’re looking for a new Android phone, it’s definitely worth waiting.
-The OnePlus 5 should be out in a couple of months, and it’s likely going to offer flagship-grade specs for a very decent price.
+The OnePlus 5 is nearly here, and it’s likely going to offer flagship-grade specs for a very decent price.
 And even if you do end up wanting a Galaxy S8 more, Samsung’s phone should’ve dropped down in price by then too.
 It’s definitely worth hanging around for a little while if you’re in the market for a new Android blower.

 If you’re an iPhone user, the OnePlus 5 could be a great way to switch.
 One of the problems with Apple smartphones is that they always cost a load of money.
 If you’re looking to move over to Android, a slightly cheaper – but still powerful – OnePlus 5 could be a great way to make the leap.

-Note: (Update: June 7, 2017): The OnePlus 5 is going to be officially revealed in a matter of days, according to the company.
-Read on to find out specific launch details for the new phone.